silvinaroldan/visionOS_Resources/README.md

 # visionOS Resources

-This repository features valuable resources from to facilitate learning SwiftUI for Vision Pro. and it also contains a collection of visionOS samples I've made, alongside
+This repository features valuable resources to facilitate learning SwiftUI for Vision Pro and includes a collection of visionOS samples I've created.

 ## Table of Contents
 - [Samples](#samples)